projectcalico/calico/docs/ManualClusterSetup.md

 ## Docker permissions

-The [example script][example-commands] assume that your ordinary user account has permission to run Docker images without `sudo`.
+The [example script][example-commands] assumes that your ordinary user account has permission to run Docker images without `sudo`.
 If you haven't done so, you can enable this by adding your user to the `docker` group and restarting your terminal.

     sudo usermod -aG docker <your_username>